Sensitive Skin Care: The Signs & Symptoms

 3. Itchy

-In addition to rashes and bumps, sensitive skin may feel itchy and tight - particularly after cleansing with products that contain harsh chemicals or artificial fragrances.
+Sensitive skin often feels itchy and tight, especially after using cleansers with harsh chemicals or artificial fragrances.
 It’s often accompanied by dryness and/or dehydration, which can also leave skin feeling prickly and parched.

 4. Beauty Products Sting Or Burn